ibm-cloud-docs/vpc/file_storage_vpc_api_migration_ga.md

 # Updating to the `2025-09-16` version (file shares, file share profiles, and file share mount targets)
 {: #2025-09-16-migration-file-shares}

+VPC API version 2025-09-16 changes file share transit encryption from `user_managed` to `ipsec` and removes the `zone` requirement for regional shares.
+{: shortdesc}

 As described in the VPC API reference [versioning](/apidocs/vpc/latest#api-versioning) policy, most changes to the VPC APIs are fully compatible with earlier versions and are made available to all clients, regardless of the API version the client requests.
 However, the `2025-09-16` release of the VPC API necessitated incompatible changes in support of file shares, file share profiles, and file share mount target methods.